Michael P. Rogan

 - InterGen, N.V. (a Shell/Bechtel joint venture) in the marketing, auction and successful sale of a portfolio of 10 international generating assets for $1.75 billion;

-- the special committee of the board of directors of Total System Services, Inc. in the approximately $4.7 billion spin-off of Total System Services, Inc. from its 81-percent parent company, Synovus Financial Corp.
+- the special committee of the board of directors of Total System Services, Inc. in the $4.7 billion spin-off of Total System Services, Inc. from its 81 percent parent company, Synovus Financial Corp.; and

-Mr. Rogan repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-He also was featured as a “Dealmaker in the Spotlight” in the June 2010 issue of The American Lawyer, which highlighted his advice on significant deals in the energy sector.
+Mr. Rogan repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America, The Legal 500 United States and IFLR1000.
+He also was included in Chambers Global: The World’s Leading Lawyers for Business 2014 and 2015.
+Mr. Rogan was featured as a “Dealmaker in the Spotlight” in the June 2010 issue of The American Lawyer, which highlighted his advice on significant deals in the energy sector.

 J.D., University of Connecticut, 1974